-Local Pollutant Allocation Documents are issued by the Industrial Waste Section to Industrial Users for the control of any pollutants of concern not required to be limited in the SIU permit.
+Local Pollutant Allocation Documents are issued by the Industrial Waste Section to Industrial Users for the control of any pollutants of concern not required to be limited in the IU or SIU permits.
 The allocations are determined on a case-by-case basis in accordance with the City of Greensboro Local Pollutant Allocation Policy.
-Local Pollutant Allocation Documents are issued in conjunction with an Industrial User Permit.
-No specific document application is required and request for renewal of a Significant Industrial User Permit is an automatic request for renewal of the Local Pollutant Allocation Document.
+Local Pollutant Allocation Documents are issued in conjunction with an Industrial User IU or SIU Permit.
+No specific document application document is required and request for renewal of a Significant Industrial User Permit is an automatic request for renewal of the Local Pollutant Allocation Document.
 Local Pollutant Allocation Documents are local control mechanisms and are not a part of the federally mandated pretreatment program.